+These are not a difficult plant to grow given a few basic requirements.
 All Diplolaena require a well drained position with sun to semi shade, they prefer a climate that does not experience humid conditions as this encourages fungal disease.

 A native plant fertilizer in early spring (low phosphorous) will improve growth.
 A light mulch around the base of the plant will help maintain a cool root run and also suppress weeds.

 Grafted forms or Diplolaena are now becoming available, generally smaller growing and more compact in habit, these perform much more satisfactorily in the home garden.